 The descriptive audio came through clearly and was easy for me to understand.
 It automatically enabled when I opened the app during the eclipse, and could be paused, rewinded, or replayed when necessary.
 I liked the native app audio better than when I had VoiceOver read the text.

-The text descriptions on the app did not scale with dynamic type on iOS or my default text settings on Android, and there was no way to read the information out loud from the app.
+The text descriptions on the app did not scale with the default font size on my devices.
+Unfortunately, there was no way to read the information out loud from the app.
 While I was able to enlarge it using a magnifier, I would recommend that the developers add a large font option for users with low vision.

 The rumble map is my favorite feature of the app.
-On my iPad, I was able to feel vibrations and hear changes of pitch through the speakers as I moved my fingers around the different light areas.
+On my iPad, I could feel vibrations and hear changes of pitch through the speakers as I moved my fingers around the different light areas.
 I didn’t get the same tactile feedback through my phone, but I loved being able to hear the differences in light throughout the map.
-It was locked in portrait (vertical) view on both apps so I could not rotate it for a larger map, but I still found it easy to navigate, and I was showing the map to several friends and family members.
+It was locked in portrait (vertical) view on both apps so I could not rotate it for a larger map.
+Despite this, I still found it easy to navigate, and I was showing the map to several friends and family members.

 Which device did I like better?

-I liked using both devices equally, though I found it easier to use the rumble map on my iPad, due to the larger screen and the slight vibrations.
+I liked using both devices equally.
+However, I found it easier to use the rumble map on my iPad, due to the larger screen and the slight vibrations.
 I thought my phone’s audio was much clearer, though that could be because my iPad was in a case.

 Is it like the real eclipse?